Lucia's Blog: 2021

 "And they overcame him by the blood of the Lamb and by the word of their testimony, and they did not love their lives to the death."
 (Revelation 12:11)

-With the burden of this battle on our shoulders, let us purpose in our heart, soul, and mind to fight on the battlefield against the flesh and all forms of evil.
-Let us remember that we have chosen to fight the good fight of faith.
+With the burden of this battle on our shoulders, let us purpose in our hearts, souls, and minds to fight on the battlefield against the flesh and all forms of evil.
+Remember that we have chosen to fight the good fight of faith.
 Let us not forget that one day we must stand before our Lord and King to give an answer for everything we have done (2 Cor.
 5:10).
-What a day that will be, when we can finally stand before God (in judgment), having done the will of God, passing the test for eternity!
+What a day that will be when we can finally stand before God (in judgment), having done the will of God, passing the test for eternity!

 "... that ye may stand perfect and complete in all the will of God."
 (Colossians 4:12)

-May the Lord help us to fight the good fight of faith and never give up, even until our last breath, that we may receive the crown of life.
-May we be strong in the Lord’s might and fight in such a way to bring Him honor and glory so that He will give us victory.
+May the Lord help us fight the good fight of faith and never give up, even until our last breath, so that we may receive the crown of life.
+May we be strong in the Lord’s might and fight in a way that brings Him honor and glory.

 "Finally there is laid up for me the crown of righteousness, which the Lord, the righteous Judge will give to me on that Day, and not to me only but also to all who have loved His appearing.”
 (2 Timothy 4:8)